 Aura offers a variety of services, and this policy describes our comprehensive approach to ensuring privacy considerations across all our services.
 We have some unique approaches to managing data for certain of our products and services.
 Please refer to “Product Specific Privacy Notices” below for more details.

 This policy uses the term “personal data” to refer to information that is related to an identified or identifiable natural person.

 Who is Aura?

-In this policy, “Aura”, “we”, “us” and “our” refer to the companies that comprise Aura that are responsible for your data, which may be any of the following entities or their corporate affiliates:
+In this policy, “Aura”, “we”, “us” and “our” refer to the companies that comprise the Aura Group and that are responsible for your data, which may be any of the following entities:

 - Get Aura Inc. (a U.S. company)

 - TouchVPN, Inc. (a U.S. company)